Caramac

-Caramac is the brand name for a caramel-based confectionery that was created by Mackintosh's, and is now manufactured by Nestlé.
-It was first introduced in the United Kingdom in 1959.
-The name is derived from the syllabic abbreviation of Caramel and Mackintosh.
+Caramac was the brand name for a caramel-based confectionery created by Mackintosh's, and manufactured by Nestlé.
+It was introduced in the United Kingdom in 1959 and was discontinued in 2023 and brought back for a limited period in July 2024.
+The name was derived from the syllabic abbreviation of Caramel and Mackintosh.

 A similar confection is used in the covering of McVitie's Gold biscuit bar.
 A limited edition Caramac Kit Kat bar was released in the United Kingdom in 2005 and due to popular demand it was brought back in 2007.

 In 2015 a buttons version was launched.

+In November 2023, Nestle announced that they would be withdrawing the Caramac from their range due to low sales.
+In July 2024 the bar was brought back for a "limited release".

 History

 The name of the product was determined in a competition.
 The competition was held in what was the Norwich factory of Mackintosh's, and won by Barbara Herne.
-The bar was made at the old Norwich factory until its closure in 1996, when production transferred to Fawdon on Tyneside, where it is still made.
+The bar was made at the old Norwich factory until its closure in 1996, when production transferred to Fawdon on Tyneside.

 Design

-The bar is a light brown colour and is manufactured using sweetened condensed milk, butter, various flavourings, and sugar.
-It is packaged in an orange-red and yellow wrapper.
+The bar was a light brown colour and was manufactured using sweetened condensed milk, butter, various flavourings, and sugar, similar ingredients to vanilla fudge, with a similar flavour.
+It also tasted like blond chocolate (a variant of white chocolate), though Caramac used palm and shea butter rather than cocoa butter.

+It was packaged in a red and yellow wrapper.